tezzytezzy/food-bank-online-booking-system/docs/walkthrough_supabase_integration.md

 -   Navigate to `/pages/dashboard.html`.
 You should be redirected to `/pages/org-auth.html`.
 -   **Sign Up**:
     -   Click "Register Org".
-    -   Fill in the details (Org Name, Email, Password, etc.).
+    -   Fill in the details (Org Name, Full Name, Email, Password, etc.).
     -   Click "Create Account".
     -   You should be alerted of success and the page will reload.
 -   **Sign In**: